IHE/RAD.IRA/input/pagecontent/rad-x1.md

 The Manager shall create the reporting session if the session ID specified in `hub.topic` does not exist.

-The Manager shall add the Subscriber and its subscribed events for the topic.
+The Manager shall add the Subscriber and its subscribed events for the session.

 If the Subscriber already exist, then the Manager shall:
 - Update the list of events subscribed by the Subscriber